The Motorized Simple Pump

 "Will the motor be damaged I pump the water down below pump cylinder?"

 Yes.
 When pumping air, the seals will become dry and start to wear.
 In the extreme, the piston could even start scratching into the precision-machined pump cylinder, rendering it, well, no longer precision-made.
-If you think this possibility may be of concern in your well, let us know when you ask for a quote.
+If you are pumping and the water stops flowing, just stop and let the well fill back up.

 Our DC Motor is designed to be frugal in its use of power and is ideal for use with solar power.
 Provided the site is arranged so that the PV panels have good year-round line of site to the sun, only one or two panels are required, along with batteries and other components.